MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

     ```

     > [!NOTE]
     > Your Azure *subscription ID*, *resource group*, and *workspace name* can be listed in the terminal window after logging in by running *az quantum workspace list*.
-Alternately, you can find them in the Azure Portal on the **Overview** page of your Azure Quantum workspace.
+Alternately, you can find them in the Azure portal on the **Overview** page of your Azure Quantum workspace.

     ```azurecli
     az account set --subscription <MySubscriptionID>